neo-chem-synth-wave/literature/contribution/instructions.md

 3. Format the literature files referring to the section outlining the [formatting instructions](#formatting-instructions).

-4. Once a reasonable number of literature files are added (_e.g._, ~10), create a pull request and assign a reviewer.
+4. Once a reasonable number (_e.g._, ~10) of literature files are added, **create a pull request and assign a reviewer**.

-5. After the pull request is approved and the branch is successfully merged, delete the branch.
+5. After the pull request is approved and the branch is successfully merged, **delete the branch**.

 ## Relevant Literature Sources